smherwig/phoenix-libbd/README.md

 make install INSTALL_TOP=$HOME
 ```

-The installation installs a staic library, `libbd.a`, and header `bd.h`.
+The installation installs a static library, `libbd.a`, and header `bd.h`.